Pony-Driland/Website/docs/img/characters/rainbow-queen/README.md

 As she grew angrier, and her heart filled with hate and fear, it manifested in her appearance, making her more and more somber.
 If an extremely large reality shock occurs along this path, she can literally lose control of her powers and end up destroying herself due to the large concentration of energy released by her feelings out of control due to her emotional instability.

 Divine powers are naturally increased through determination, fury, hatred, or love.
-When she feel sad, as your feelings become unstable, your powers also become unstable.
+When she feel sad, as her feelings become unstable, her powers also become unstable.
-If something serious like depression occurs, this instability can be greater, causing other dangerous negative feelings that can increase the power wildly while leaving the creature totally unstable and terrifying.
-Your physical appearance becomes sinister as the negative personality becomes sinister, resulting in a frightening and intimidating appearance.
+If something serious like depression occurs, this instability can be greater, causing other dangerous negative feelings that can increase the power wildly while leaving the creature totally unstable and terrifying. her physical appearance becomes sinister as the negative personality becomes sinister, resulting in a frightening and intimidating appearance.

 ### Power